 Falmouth home prices are not only among the most expensive in Maine, but Falmouth real estate also consistently ranks among the most expensive in America.

-Falmouth is a decidedly white-collar town, with fully 91.15% of the workforce employed in white-collar jobs, well above the national average.
+Falmouth is a decidedly white-collar town, with fully 91.33% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Falmouth is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Falmouth who work in management occupations (17.07%), healthcare (11.24%), and sales jobs (11.22%).
+There are especially a lot of people living in Falmouth who work in management occupations (15.72%), sales jobs (13.18%), and healthcare (11.13%).

-One of the nice things about Falmouth is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Falmouth is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The people who call Falmouth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Falmouth residents report their race to be White, followed by Asian.
-Important ancestries of people in Falmouth include Irish, French , German, and Scottish.
+Important ancestries of people in Falmouth include English, French , German, and Italian.

 The most common language spoken in Falmouth is English.
 Other important languages spoken here include French and Spanish.